wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 How s2Member handles EOT’s is determined by the settings you’ve configured in the Automatic EOT Behavior settings for that gateway (e.g., Dashboard → s2Member® → PayPal® Options → Automatic EOT Behavior).
 If the exported data from the other software contains expiration dates for each account, you can use the Auto-EOT Date (mm/dd/yyyy) column (see the extended example above) in your import file to specify when the members’ account should expire.

 When that date arrives, s2Member will handle the account according to the Automatic EOT Behavior settings.
 If you’re importing a user with a running subscription in your payment gateway, keep in mind that s2Member won’t set the EOT time for you when the subscription ends.
 Notifications from the payment gateway won’t work with s2Member if the subscription was not created through s2Member.
 You’ll need to manually set an EOT time for the user yourself, either in advance when importing, or later when the subscription ends.
 New subscriptions created through s2Member won’t have that problem.

-### Additional Documentation {#additional-docs}

-For additional documentation, please see the inline documentation found in: **Dashboard → s2Member® → Import/Export**.
-If you need additional help or have any questions.